herrerake/Tower-of-Hanoi-Project/readme.md

 Silver Goals
 --Deciding where the user will be clicking in order to take the actions to play the game.
 --What will the user see when a ring is clicked.
 --What will the user see when a destination is clicked.
+--Make the pegs so the user can see where to click.